ironbar/hungry_geese/reports/04_Modeling.md

 training.
 So it seems to be optimizing something that it does not optimize otherwise.
 Maybe I need to solve the issue with ptxas.

+I have been able to solve ptxas problem, thus I want to repeat the experiments to see if anything changes.
+I will be using a smaller file so I can train with both gpus so I speedup training.
+Automate steps per epoch, and create a script for each experiment.

 - Recover original script, compare the log from tensorboard.
 - Measure sampling time.
 I'm able to sample audios as fast as needed?
 - Enqueuer without multiprocessing